KygoSkyrus/skychat/NOTES.md

 //In this example, the add function takes two arguments and returns their sum.
 The addOne function is a curried version of the add function that takes one argument and returns a function that adds that argument to 1.
 ```

+- in firebase auth.onAuthStateChanged is a very usefull asset to know if a user is till logged in or not,, this is for every auth method(firebase ogin, google etc),,, without setting any extra cookie or session